janneri/react-flux-with-hooks-example/README.md

 function Counter() {
   const [state, dispatch] = useReducer(reducer, initialState);

   // A bit like componentDidMount.
-Runs only once.
+Runs only once, because of the empty dependency list.
 Loads the initial count from the backend. useEffect(() => dispatch({type: 'get_initial_count'}), []);

   return (